-A renovation loan allows you to finance the cost of your home improvements and renovations into your mortgage loan, eliminating out-of-pocket for renovations.
-You might consider getting a renovation loan if you’re interested in buying a “fixer-upper” at a lower price point and taking on the costs of repairs.
-If you have found the perfect home, but it needs a little TLC, a renovation loan may be a good fit for you.
-You can purchase the home and roll in the costs into your loan.
+A renovation loan allows you to finance the cost of your home improvements and renovations into your mortgage loan.
+You might consider getting a renovation loan if you’re interested in buying a “fixer-upper” at a lower price and taking on the costs of repairs.
+If you have found the perfect home but it needs a little TLC, a renovation loan may be a good fit for you.

 An FHA 203(k) Loan, also called a Rehab Loan, enables homebuyers and homeowners to finance both the purchase (or refinance) of a house and the cost of its rehabilitation through a mortgage at a low rate.